mark-hobbs/mark-hobbs.github.io/_posts/2025-01-20-latent-space.md

 In optimisation workflows, latent spaces dramatically reduce the search dimensionality.
 Consider a structural design problem with thousands of potential variables - directly optimising this would be computationally prohibitive.
 By mapping the problem to a latent space with perhaps just tens of dimensions, optimisation algorithms can operate far more efficiently while still exploring the meaningful variation in the design space.

 ## Example problem

+The chosen example problem has been selected primarily to enable the promotion of understanding through visual means.

 **Goal**: Train a VAE on a dataset of 2D shapes (e.g., circles, triangles, squares, stars) and use the latent space to interpolate between shapes.